Year of entry: 2024

 1. Introduction: What is innovation and entrepreneurship, and why does it matter (e. g., Why do Firms Innovate)

 2. The business context for the management of innovation and entrepreneurship (e. g.
 Intellectual Property Rights; Systems of Innovation;).

 3. R&D and the Organisation of Innovation within Firms; Variety within and between Industries (e.g. manufacturing and service based sectors including Knowledge Intensive Business Services).

 4. Formulating an Innovation Strategy: understanding different types of innovation strategy options available to firms; how Product Life Cycle theory can help strategic decision-making.

-5. How can SMEs exploit entrepreneurship opportunities and become more innovative and competitive?
-Includes theoretical and practical consideration of funding for SMEs and New Venture formations.
+5. How can SMEs exploit entrepreneurship opportunities and become more innovative and competitive Includes theoretical and practical consideration of entrepreneurship and New Venture formations.

 7. Conclusions - Applying what you have learnt.